Spain

 Barcelona

-Parc Guell and the Sagrada Familia were my two favourite things to see in Barcelona.
-On top of that, the city is home to FC Barcelona, one of the best football teams in the world.
+My personal highlights were Parc Guell and the Sagrada Familia, both must-sees.
+Barcelona is also home to FC Barcelona, one of the biggest football teams in the world.
 And for a great hiking experience, you can head out to nearby Montserrat.

 Madrid

-Spains’ largest city and capital, Madrid is a much more relaxed experience than Barcelona, but still a great one.
+As Spain’s largest city and capital, Madrid offers a more laid-back experience compared to Barcelona.
 The city is full of museums and history.
 It doesn’t have the wacky-looking buildings of Barcelona, but the architecture is still beautiful in a more traditional sense.
 Plus, it is the more affordable and less crowded of the two cities!

-Madrid is also home to the biggest football club in the world, Real Madrid.
-Sadly their star player, Cristiano Ronaldo, has left the club.
-But even then it’s still worth popping along for a match at the Bernabeu.
-If sports aren’t your thing, then try going on a day trip to the old capital city of Toledo.
+Madrid is also home to one of the biggest football teams in the world, Real Madrid.
+If you can, it is well worth popping along for a match at the Bernabeu.
+If sports aren’t your thing, consider a day trip to Toledo, Spain’s former capital, known for its medieval architecture.

 Costa Del Sol

-In the south of Spain you’ll find the Costa Del Sol, a 100 mile coastline full of resorts, mountains, and beaches.
+In the south of Spain you’ll find the Costa Del Sol, 100-mile stretch of beautiful coastline packed with resorts, beaches, and mountains.
 The region gets over 300 sunny days a year!
-Some of the top spots are Malaga, Gibraltar, and Marbella.
-A little bit more inland and you’ll find the Caminito Del Rey hiking trail, and the fantastic little scenic town of Ronda.
+Some must see spots include Malaga, Gibraltar, and Marbella.
+If you’re up for an adventure, the Caminito del Rey is an exhilarating hike just inland, and nearby, the scenic town of Ronda is well worth a visit.

 Sevilla